6-minute read

 However, the main challenge is that many businesses are locked into expensive, long-term contracts so high prices are likely to continue despite wholesale prices starting to fall.

-Here’s seven tips for how to get the best business energy rates for your business:
+Here are seven tips for how to get the best business energy rates for your business:

 Generating your own electricity with solar panels on your business premises will reduce your energy bills.
 And some business energy suppliers offer special contracts if you’re selling electricity back to the National Grid.

-However there are setup costs to consider and the initial outlay of investing in solar could mean it’ll take a long while for you to see the benefits.
+However, there are setup costs to consider and the initial outlay of investing in solar could mean it’ll take a long while for you to see the benefits.

 That said, you might be able to access solar panel grants for businesses to help with some of the costs.
 There’s not much out there currently but keep an eye on the government’s website for funding to help your business become greener.